htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   the minimum value for gangliads calculated metric lifetime (DMAX value) for all metrics without a specified ``Lifetime``.
   :jira:`1547`

+- Added an attribute to the *condor_schedd* classad that advertises the number of late materialization jobs that have been submitted, but have not yet materialized.
+  The new attribute is called ``JobsUnmaterialized`` :jira:`1591`

 - The *linux_kernel_tuning_script*, run by the *condor_master* at startup,
   now tries to increase the value of /proc/sys/fs/pipe-user-pages-soft